Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Related Work

 \subsection{Chatbots and Conversational Design for Digital Psychotherapy and Behavioral Intervention}

-The application of chatbots or conversational agents (CAs) in delivering psychotherapy and behavioral interventions has gained significant attention as a means of enhancing access to psychotherapeutic services like behavioral intervention~\cite{Almusharraf,Sun2023VirtualSupport,smoking-chatbot} and mental health support~\cite{MI-chatbot,Survey-on-psychotherapy-chatbots}.
-Rule-based chatbots~\cite{rule-based-system}, which operate on predefined dialogue scripts, are widely used in digital psychotherapy for their high controllability and transparency—essential qualities in sensitive fields like mental health.
+The application of chatbots or conversational agents (CAs) in delivering psychotherapy and health- interventions has gained significant attention as a means of broadening access to psychotherapeutic and mental health support services like health behavioral intervention~\cite{Almusharraf,Sun2023VirtualSupport,smoking-chatbot} and mental healthcare~\cite{Survey-on-psychotherapy-chatbots,MI-chatbot}.
+Rule-based chatbots~\cite{rule-based-system}, which operate on predefined dialogue scripts, are widely used in digital psychotherapy for their high controllability and explainability, essential qualities in sensitive fields such as mental healthcare and psychotherapy.
 These systems ensure precision in addressing therapeutic needs and prevent deviations from clinically validated pathways.
 For example, studies have used rule-based chatbots for Motivational Interviewing (MI)~\cite{mi-1,mi-2} and Cognitive Behavioral Therapy (CBT)~\cite{cbt-1} to support interventions like smoking cessation~\cite{Almusharraf,smoking-chatbot} and physical activity promotion~\cite{Sun2023VirtualSupport,article1}, where controlled, structured responses are crucial.